yakaz/elasticsearch.github.com/tutorials/_posts/2012-03-21-deploying-elasticsearch-with-chef-solo.markdown

 and the `number_of_nodes` should be **2**.

-Because _Chef_ also installed the [_Paramedic_](https://github.com/karmi/elasticsearch-paramedic) plugin, we can inspect the state of the cluster and our text index visually.
-Just open the following URL in your browser:
+Because _Chef_ also installed the [_Paramedic_](https://github.com/karmi/elasticsearch-paramedic) plugin, we can inspect the state of the cluster and our test index visually: just open the following URL in your browser:

 <pre class="prettyprint lang-bash">
 open "http://USERNAME:PASSWORD@$HOST:8080/_plugin/paramedic/"